 Creating a Halloween Cinemagraph with Photoshop CC and Adobe Stock

-I would argue that a cinemagraph is an experience, and not a specific file format, or technical process.
-A photograph captures a moment in time, leaving the viewer to interpret the story.
+A cinemagraph is an experience, and not a specific file format, or technical process whereas a photograph captures a moment in time, leaving the viewer to interpret the story.
 A video, on the other hand, has a beginning and an end.
 Through motion, video offers a story as a result of the progression through the duration of the video.

 A cinemagraph captures the “moment in time” of a photograph, while incorporating the “cinematic effects” of motion.
 This combination gives us the experience of animation without the need to interpret a linear story.

 This means we have many more options for creating a cinemagraph experience.
 In this article, we’ll explore a workflow for creating a cinemagraph by compositing video, illustrations and photos with Adobe Photoshop.